 – Kerry Goulet

-Ambassadors are an integral part of moving our cause forward.
+Influencers are an integral part of moving our cause forward.
 As a collective team, we can speed up the process to change the mindset, not the games we play.

 With the increase in concussions and neurotrauma injuries in sports today, we have created a platform to educate parents, players and coaches on the cause, effect, consequences and management of these types of injuries in all sports.